vmetrix/vacuumetrix/README.md

 Get the threshhold values for all your applications.
 This includes average RAM, CPU, DB etc.

 ##AWScloudwatchELB.rb
+Get EBS metrics.
+No arguments.
+Run every 5 minutes.
+No point running more frequently.

+##AWScloudwatchELB.rb
 Get Elastic Load Balancer metrics.
 Supply the name of the ELB.

 ##AWScloudwatchRDS.rb